nclsbayona/MyResume-pandoc/markdown/resume.md

 * **_Python:_** \
-After learning C++, I decided to learn Python, because its reputation was great and it .
+After learning C++, I decided to learn Python, because its reputation was great, it simplified the development process as its syntax was similar to natural language and included really powerful mathematical tools that helped to perform tasks in a more methodic way.

 * **_Java:_** \
 We both know this one's pushing it.